 Lasavia Essences are the gift of vitality of plants, minerals and insects delivered to you with the utmost care.
 The resolve of Lasavia is to deliver to you Elemental Healing through the introduction of an Essence into your being.
 We suggest you put a few drops in water, drink and take a moment to be inspired by the qualities of the Essence that you have chosen.

-There are two species of praying mantis found in New Zealand.
-The native praying mantis has a blue patch on the inside of its front legs, the African Praying Mantis from South Africa in 1978.
-The New Zealand praying mantis adults don’t survive the winter whereas the African one does which gives it an advantage over the New Zealand variety.
+Description: There are two species of praying mantis found in New Zealand.
+The native praying mantis, which has a blue patch on the inside of its front legs, and the South African praying mantis, introduced from South Africa in 1978.
+The native adults don’t survive the winter, whereas the African one does, giving it an advantage.

-During the late summer, the abdomen of the female swells, filled with ripening eggs.
-In creating its egg case the mantis sits perfectly still, and almost imperceptivity lifts the tip of the abdomen and exudes a whitish-brown foamy substance.
-The egg case is brown at the sides; the egg chambers are arranged two abreast and are covered with a whitish lid.
-The female takes one and a haft to two hours long to create the egg case.
-About twenty to twenty five eggs are sealed in the chambers.
-Then in the late autumn the female dies.
-In the spring the larvae hatch, minute images of the adults lacking only the wings.
+During the late summer, the abdomen of the female swells with ripening eggs.
+In creating its egg case the mantis sits perfectly still, and almost imperceptibly lifts the tip of the abdomen and exudes a whitish-brown foamy substance.
+The egg case is brown at the sides and the egg chambers, arranged two abreast, are covered with a whitish lid.
+About twenty to twenty-five eggs are sealed in the chambers.
+In the late autumn, the female dies.
+In the spring, the larvae hatch into minute images of the adults, lacking only the wings.